Mingxuan-L/auto-healthway/README.md

 # BU-health-test-automation

-This program automatically fill out Boston University daily health screen.
+This program automatically fills out Boston University daily health screen.
 Only use when you are healthy and want to save time from doing it manually.
 When you have a symptom, please fill out the form accordingly.
 The author of this program does not take any legal responsibility for user violates BU policies.

 Requirements: Windows 7+, Chrome browser